ZiweiMEI/ziweimei.github.io/_pages/cv.md

 # Referee Service

-* *Journal of the American Statistical Association, Econometric Theory, Electronic Journal of Statistics*, *Econometric Reviews*
+* *Econometric Reviews, Econometric Theory, Electronic Journal of Statistics, Journal of Applied Econometrics, Journal of Econometrics, Journal of the American Statistical Association*

 ***